The Making of a Podcast (Part 2)

 <itunes:category text="Higher Education" />

-Next, you code each individual mp3 file by pulling it's information from
+Next, you code each individual mp3 file by pulling it's information from the database.

 strSQL = "SELECT * FROM Podcast ORDER BY PubDate DESC"